 By Maria de Bruyn

-Maria de Bruyn participates in several nature-oriented citizen science projects, volunteers at Mason Farm Biological Reserve and the Orange County Senior Center, coordinates a nature-themed book club, posts on Instagram (https://www.instagram.com/bruynmariade/) and writes a blog focusing on wildlife at https://mybeautifulworldblog.com.
+Maria de Bruyn participates in nature-oriented citizen science projects, volunteers for Mason Farm Biological Reserve, NC Wildlife Federation and the Orange County Senior Center, coordinates a nature-themed book club and posts on Instagram (https://www.instagram.com/bruynmariade/) and at https://mybeautifulworldblog.com.